m1ckey/a-star/README.md

 # A-Star

 I implemented a Java A-Star algorithm in 2015, to spice up my internship application.
-I only had the JAR, the sources are decompiled it with https://github.com/m1ckey/unjar
+I only had the JAR left, the sources are decompiled it with https://github.com/m1ckey/unjar